 Your current marketing procedures should be mapped to a very granular level, according to Trinity P3’s Darren Woolley.
 “Many company executives believe they know this and so overlook this step only to discover overlooked requirements in the middle of the transformation,” he warns.This process should include interviews with key internal client stakeholders to ensure needs that aren’t being met in the current process are accommodated, Wilson adds.

-- Assess the current process against the broader business strategy and
+- Assess the current process against the broader business strategy and marketing goals

 Align the process so it delivers on the bigger corporate strategy as well as marketing objectives and pinpoint the areas in which it does not measure up.
 “Look for bottlenecks, duplication of processes, gaps and confused responsibilities,” says Woolley.